APTrust/userguide/docs/bagging/index.md

 Because APTrust re-bags files for restoration, the bags returned by a restoration request will not match the bags you originally submitted, but all of the payload files will be present.

 Generic Files in APTrust are referenced by their URI, which is the original filepath relative to the bag.
 File and folder names should be unique across multi-part bags to make sure all items are processed and not treated as a file update.

+## Multipart bags - THE NEW WAY

+Please use the Bag-Group-Identifier tag in the bag-info.txt file to indicate that multiple bags are part of the same group.
+Bag-Group-Identifier is part of the BagIt standard described in [RFC 8493](https://datatracker.ietf.org/doc/html/rfc8493){target=_blank}.
+The specification defines a Bag-Group-Identifier as `A sender-supplied identifier for the set, if any, of bags to which it logically belongs.`

+Pharos supports searching by Bag-Group-Identifier, which makes it easy for you to see which bags and files belong to the same logical group.

+The Bag-Group-Identifier tag provides the additional advantage of allowing you to restore specific parts of a collection without having to restore the entire collection.
+Under the old multipart naming scheme, all bag parts would be merged into a single giant bag.
+Bags sharing a Bag-Group-Identifier remain distinct intellectual objects and can be restored individually.

 ## Versioning